 So what is the problem with grains?
 Why are people having so much trouble with them?
-Should we be avoiding certain grains or avoiding them all together.
+Should we be avoiding certain grains or avoiding them altogether?

 What's Bad About Grains

 Many people have gluten intolerance, including 3 members of my own family.
-Nearly five time as many people have gluten intolerance as in the 1950s.
-Refined grains have been linked with many diseases including diabetes, heart disease, and obesity.
+Nearly five times as many people have gluten intolerance as in the 1950s.
+Refined grains have been linked to many diseases including diabetes, heart disease, and obesity.

 Grains do not contain any specific nutrition that cannot be found in some other foods, so many people are opting to leave them out and avoid many of the problems that seem to go along with eating grains these days.